-Rule 26: ####-#-.26 EXCEPTIONS TO RULES.
+0690-03-01-.26 EXCEPTIONS TO RULES.

-The Chief Procurement Officer shall have the authority to make exceptions to these Rules, if doing so is in the State's best interests.
+The Chief Procurement Officer shall have the authority to make exceptions to these Rules, if doing so is in the State's best interests and such exception is not contrary to applicable law.